Faculty Employment Opportunity

 To apply for this position, please click the "Apply Now" button on this page.

 If you have questions regarding the position, please contact:

 College of Sciences

 One University Circle Turlock, CA

-Screening of completed application files will begin on October 29, 2021.
+Screening of completed application files will begin on January 3, 2023.
 The position will remain open until filled.
-This appointment begins on January 26, 2021.
+This appointment begins Fall 2023.

 We invite you to become a part of a challenging and fast growing nursing program which includes undergraduate BSN programs with a pre-licensure, an accelerated second bachelors, and an ADN-BSN track, and a graduate program with a focus on Education, Administration, and Family Nurse Practitioner nursing.
 In May 2017, we received the maximum reaccreditation for 10 years by the Commission on Collegiate Nursing Education (CCNE).
 We successfully underwent BRN accreditation in February 2014, without any areas of non-compliance.
-To learn more about us, visit our website at: http://www.web.csustan.edu/Nursing/index.html CAMPUS & AREA:
+To learn more about us, visit our website at: http://www.web.csustan.edu/Nursing/index.h tml

 California State University, Stanislaus serves the San Joaquin Valley and is a critical educational resource for a six-county region of approximately 1.5 million people.
 The University is fully committed to creating a culture of diversity and inclusion - one in which every person in the University community feels safe to express their views without fear of reprisal.
 Widely recognized for its quality academic programs, the University has 10 nationally accredited programs and 662 faculty members.
 94 percent of full-time faculty holds doctorates or terminal degrees in their fields.
 The University offers 43 undergraduate majors, 16 master's programs, 7 post-graduate credentials, a doctorate in education and serves more than 10,000 students.
 New instructional facilities have been built for the unique pedagogy of professional programs, laboratory sciences and performing arts.